NivethaKumar30/copy-file/README.md

 ## PROGRAM:
 ```
-Devloped by: SRINIDHI SENTHIL
+Devloped by: K.NIVETHA
-reference no: 22001408
+reference no: 22009186

 with open('word_count.txt','r') as f1:
     with open('word_file.txt','a') as f2: